cmslewis/tiny-bitly/README.md

 Options for redirect status codes:
 - `301 Moved Permanently`: Browsers may temporarily cache this redirect mapping, meaning subsequent requests for the same URL might go directly to the long URL, bypassing our server and ignoring `expired_at` or any other modifications we might make.
-- `302 Temporary Redirect`: Suggests that the resource has been temporarily reloacted to a different URL.
+- `302 Temporary Redirect`: Suggests that the resource has been temporarily relocated to a different URL.
 Browsers do not cache this response, ensuring future requests to this short URL always go through our server.

 ### Deep Dives